-Source: DOE/EIA, "Iran, Country Analysis," http://205.254.135.7/countries/cab.cfm?fips=IR.
 EIA estimates oil production capacity to go from 2.4 MMBD in 2009 to 6.3 MMBD in 2035.
 EIA estimates Natural gas exports will rise from 0.0 Tcf in 2009 to 0.6 Tcf in 2035.

 Iraq's crude oil production averaged 2.4 million barrels per day (bbl/d), about the same as 2008 levels, and below its pre-war production capacity level of 2.8 million bbl/d in 2003.
 About two-thirds of production comes from the southern fields, with the remainder from the north-central fields near Kirkuk.
 At present, the majority of Iraqi oil production comes from just three giant fields: North and South Rumaila in southern Iraq, and Kirkuk.
 Total effective export capacity is 2.5 million bbl/d, far lower than installed capacity because of disruptions, lack of maintenance, and because some facilities have been closed for years and are unlikely to be re-opened.
 Iraq exported 1.8 million bbl/d of crude oil in 2009.
 About 1.5 million bbl/d of this came from Iraq's Persian Gulf ports, with the rest exported via the Iraq-Turkey pipeline in the north.
-Iraq increases liteliuids production assumes that political, legislative, logistical, investment, and security uncertainties in Iraq will be resolved in the long term, and that OPEC constraints and resource availability will be the factors with the strongest influence on Iraq's willingness and ability to increase production.
+Iraq increases its liquids production by 3.7 percent per year in the IEO2011 Reference case, the largest annual average growth in total liquids production among all OPEC members.
+The projection assumes that political, legislative, logistical, investment, and security uncertainties in Iraq will be resolved in the long term, and that OPEC constraints and resource availability will be the factors with the strongest influence on Iraq's willingness and ability to increase production.

-In addition to political and legislative uncertainty, import and export infrastructure also are expected to limit production growth in Iraq to 0.6 million barrels per day from 2008 to 2015.
+In addition to political and legislative uncertainty, import and export infrastructure also are expected to limit production growth in Iraq to 0.6 million barrelsper day from 2008 to 2015.
 If the country is able to achieve long-term political and economic stability and expand the capacity of import and export routes as projected in the Reference case, investment in production capacity could rise by an average of 4.2 percent per year from 2015 and 2030 before slowing to a more modest 3.0 percent per year from 2030 to 2035.
-The fact that Iraq has the resources necessary to support such growth in the long run, yet produced only 2.4 million barrels per day in 2008, illustrates the significant impacts that the political environment and other above-ground constraints can have on production projections.
+The fact that Iraq has the resources necessary to support such growth in the long run, yet produced only 2.4 million barrelsper day in 2008, illustrates the significant impacts that the political environment and other above-ground constraints can have on production projections.

 Plans to export natural gas remain controversial due to the amount of idle and sub-optimally-fired electricity generation capacity in Iraq -much a result of a lack of adequate gas feedstock.
 Prior to the 1990-1991 Gulf War, Iraq exported natural gas to Kuwait.
 The gas came from Rumaila through a 105-mile, 400-MMcf/d pipeline to Kuwait's central processing center at Ahmadi.
 In 2007, the Ministry of Oil announced an agreement to fund a feasibility study on the revival of the mothballed pipeline.
 Iraq has eyed northern export routes such as the proposed Nabucco pipeline through Turkey to Europe, and in July 2009 Prime Minister Nouri al-Malikie suggested that Iraq could be exporting 530 Bcf per year to Europe by 2015.
 A second option is the Arab Gas Pipeline (AGP) project.
 The proposed AGP pipeline would deliver gas from Iraq's Akkas field to Syria and then on to Lebanon and the Turkish border sometime in 2010, and then on to Europe.
+Other proposals have included building LNG exporting facilities in the Basra region.